noodlesx127/Vector-Putt/PROGRESS.md

   /**
    * This file tracks current focus, next steps, decisions, and open questions.
 Keep it short and living.
 Completed items have been moved to `COMPLETED.md`.
+Always follow the format of this file.
    */

 # Project Progress — Vector Putt

 This file tracks current focus, next steps, decisions, and done items.
 Keep it short and living.